offmywave011/masterconcrete/Creating-documents.md

 `DocumentProcessing` will do all the processing and write the documents to the filesystem.
 You can use `DocumentProcessingResult.getDocumentFile()` to open the file afterwards.

 **Note:** `processDocument` is blocking, CPU and memory intensive operation, so you should not call it from application's main thread.
 Our recommended practice is to perform processing in `IntentService`, so processing won't be stopped when user will leave your app.

+## Clean up

+During processing we're leaving several files for each created page.
+Normally, after processing we don't need them anymore, so we must do clean up.
+To help you with this, we have `Cleaner` class.
+Just call it after processing:

+    cleaner.cleanup();

+And that is it.

+**Note:** by default, `Cleaner` never touches processed documents.
+If that is not what you want, you can specify your implementation of `UnreferencedSourcesProvider` in `ScanbotSDKInitializer`